projectcalico/calico/networking/determine-best-networking.md

 If you want to fully understand the network choices available to you, we recommend you make sure you are familiar with and understand the following concepts.
 If you would prefer to skip the learning and get straight to the choices and recommendations, you can jump ahead to [Networking Options](#networking-options).

 #### Kubernetes networking basics
-The Kubernetes network model defines a “flat” network in which:
+The Kubernetes network model defines a "flat" network in which:
 - Every pod get its own IP address.
 - Pods on any node can communicate with all pods on all other nodes without NAT.